Mashpy/rails-7-docker-template-with-postgresql/README.md

 11. Browse http://localhost:3000.
 It will take time to load.
 Keep patient.
     ![Ruby on rails 7.0.3 docker with mysql](https://i.ibb.co/Z19FNSJ/Screenshot-2022-07-30-at-9-11-24-PM.png)

-12. You can also login on pgadmin.
-Browse http://localhost:5050/ .
+12. Browse http://localhost:5050/ .
 It will also take time to load for the first time.
 Keep patient.
+You can login on pgadmin.
 username: admin@admin.com
 password: password